Towards an Entropic Geometrodynamics of Quantum Particles: Mouths of Casimir Wormholes as Planckeons: On the Consequence of Postulate 1 and 2: Topo-Metrodynamic Interpretation (TMI)

-In this section, it is not intended to come up with a full-blown quantum interpretation.
-The aim is simply to outline what possible interpretation that can be derived out of the theory that was presented here.
-In retrospect, the root cause of all the confusions that surround the interpretational problem of Quantum Mechanics is due to the fact that no one really knows what is the true nature of the so-called \lq{}\lq{}quantum wave".
-Also, in experiment like the double-slit experiment, though indirectly prove the physical existence of the quantum wave, still, its true nature cannot be known in such experiment.
-Without the full grasp of the physical nature of a quantum wave, some resort to suggest that there is really no physical wave and the apparent observable wave nature of a quantum system is just an illusion brought about either by a classical way of thinking or the instrument used by an observer at the macroscopic level.
-This pragmatic approach of Copenhagen Interpretation (CI) suggested that there is no need to think of a real quantum wave that physically exists since the Wave Function is a complex quantity anyway.
-For CI, the wave function $\psi$ and its corresponding wave equation, should not be postulated to describe a \lq{}\lq{}quantum wave" that physically exists as what de Broglie and Bohm suggested.
-Wave Function for CI is a mere mathematical tool to describe a quantum state or to predict the possible outcome of an experiment.
-Here, the so-called quantum wave or quantum field was suggested to be an ensemble of three kinds of wave that physically exists.
-The three kinds of wave are represented by the following wave equations:
+In this section, a new quantum interpretation will be put forward by analyzing the metric solution of the nHGF.
+However, it is not intended here to come up with a fully developed quantum interpretation.
+The section is just meant to be a starting point for a new approach in solving the foundational problems in Quantum mechanics.
+A survey of other quantum interpretations and related topics will not be done except for reference to the Copenhagen Interpretation and Bohmian Mechanics for comparison.
+Only topics such as entanglement and double slit experiment will be discussed within the context of the proposed quantum interpretation which we formally called here as Topo-Metrodynamic Interpretation(TMI).
+The focus would be on the dynamics and fundamental nature of a quantum field that can lead to the possible justification of the \lq{}\lq{}ER=EPR" conjecture.\\ In retrospect, the root cause of all the confusion surrounding the interpretational problem of Quantum Mechanics is that no one really knows what the true nature of the so-called \lq{}\lq{}quantum wave".
+It all started with the double-slit experiment which seems to suggest that a quantum particle is behaving like a wave, but no one is really sure if the electron \emph{is} the wave itself or the electron is just riding or moving along with a \lq{}\lq{}guiding wave".
+Feynman called the problem of explaining the double-slit experiment as \lq{}\lq{}the central mystery"\cite{Feyn80} in deciphering what we are actually doing when we are using Quantum Mechanics.
+Without the full grasp of the physical nature of the wave that is associated with a quantum particle, Bohr and others resort to suggest that there is really no physical wave that is waving or being propagated.
+The wave function is said to be just a mathematical tool that encapsulates all the things that can be known about a quantum system.
+This pragmatic and minimalist approach of the Copenhagen Interpretation (CI) has become the favored interpretation among physicists nowadays.
+For CI, the wave function $\psi$ and its corresponding wave equation, should not be postulated to describe a \lq{}\lq{}quantum wave" that physically exists as what de Broglie and Bohm seems to suggest \cite{Boh52, Bell2} with their own versions of quantum interpretation.
+The Wave Function for CI is just a mathematical tool to describe a quantum state or to predict the possible outcome of an experiment.
+Here, a new interpretation for the Wave Function or a quantum field will be put forward based on the new quantum formalism presented in the previous sections. \\